RF-3DGS: Wireless Channel Modeling with Radio Radiance Field and 3D Gaussian Splatting

-\textbf{Insufficiency of Statistical Metrics:} Another crucial point is that only high-level metrics, such as LPIPS (lower is better), can effectively evaluate our spectra.
-Traditional statistical metrics, such as the Peak Signal-to-Noise Ratio (PSNR) and SSIM, fall short.
+It is important to note that only high-level perceptual metrics, such as LPIPS, effectively capture visual and structural differences in reconstructed spectra.
+Traditional statistical metrics, such as the PSNR and SSIM, fall short.
 This issue has been widely discussed in the CV domain~\cite{zhang2018unreasonable,lin2011perceptualmetric}.
 As illustrated in Fig.~\ref{fig::metric_degradation}, even though the spectrum predicted by our method is visibly of higher quality, the PSNR and SSIM yield similar values for both spectra, while only LPIPS reflects the difference accurately.

-The primary reason for this metric failure is that our scenario differs significantly from other visual task comparisons.
-In typical visual tasks, like evaluating compression or super-resolution, outputs are usually close to the perfect ground truth images, resulting in high metric scores (PSNR $>$ 35 dB, SSIM $>$ 0.9, LPIPS $<$ 0.05), where errors are mostly pixel-wise.
+The main reason for this metric failure is that our scenario differs significantly from visual tasks.
+In typical visual tasks, like evaluating compression or super-resolution, outputs are usually close to the perfect ground truth images, resulting in high metric scores (PSNR~$>$~35 dB, SSIM~$>$~0.9, LPIPS~$<$~0.05), where errors are mostly pixel-wise.

-In contrast, in our tasks, the reconstruction performance is considerably worse, with PSNR around 15 dB, SSIM around 0.5, and LPIPS around 0.4, and the ground truth also contains distortions and noise.
+However, RRF reconstruction is considerably more challenging.
+Here, PSNR is often around 15~dB, SSIM near 0.5, and LPIPS around 0.4, even for ideal conditions.
+Additionally, the ``ideal" spectra ground truth for training and testing also contains distortions and noise.
 These factors reduce the metric discriminative power, as critical errors, such as the loss of geometric structure, are obscured by less significant noisy errors.
-This issue is particularly severe for PSNR and SSIM, which heavily rely on statistical features, unlike LPIPS, which utilizes convolutional neural networks to extract ``deep" features for similarity evaluation.
+This issue is particularly severe for PSNR and SSIM, which heavily rely on statistical features, unlike LPIPS, which utilizes convolutional neural networks to extract deep features for similarity evaluation.